Costs & Eligibility to Live on Campus

-- Undergraduate students may request housing for a maximum of 10 fall/spring semesters, not inclusive of breaks & summer.
-Graduate students may request housing for a maximum of 4 fall/spring semesters, not inclusive of breaks & summer.
+- Undergraduate students may request housing for a maximum of 10 fall/spring semesters, not inclusive of breaks and summer sessions.
+Graduate students may request housing for a maximum of 4 fall/spring semesters, not inclusive of breaks and summer sessions.

 - Deposits, fees, and hall damage bills not paid on time may result in a student being removed from a residence hall.

 - Residents who demonstrate an inability to meet community living standards will not be allowed to return to the residence halls.

 - If a student withdraws from the university or residence hall, he or she must vacate the residence hall within 24 hours of withdrawal.

 - Any resident terminated for disciplinary, financial, health, or safety reasons in one residence hall will not be allowed to reside in another residence hall during his or her suspension period.